-When it comes to carbon we are pretty picky and wouldn’t recommend any ordinary carbon.
-The ROX carbon in our opinion is the best carbon on the market.
-Only requiring half as much than most standard carbons it may cost a little more upfront however not needing as much makes it last much longer.
-Also with its super low dust content rinsing is quick and doesn’t require much water at all.
+When it comes to filter carbon we are pretty picky and wouldn’t recommend any ordinary carbon.
+The ROX carbon in our opinion is the best carbon on the market, only requiring half as much as most standard carbons.
+It may cost a little more upfront, however being able to use less and see faster and better results more thanmakes up for this.
+Also, with its super low dust content, rinsing is quick and doesn’t require much water at all.

 BRS Bulk Premium ROX 0.8 Carbon Specifications